 The people I looked up to as bloggers kind of became my virtual mentors.
 Until one day, I discovered something devastating and made a connection between something that was being taught in a course and what a particular blogger was actually doing.
 The “fake it until you make it” was in full swing.
 I had elected to take a really expensive course on converting high amounts of web traffic into a sales funnel, and where to get the traffic, what to do with the visitors after they came, etc.

 And everything was fine and dandy until I learned about the course instructor’s dirty secret.
 How I found out was she had made the mistake of doing a live video and an email popped up in the corner with the scammy website-clicking service order’s name and order number on it, saying her order was complete.
 She had bought 100,000 clicks to her website.
 So she herself was participating in click-buying, and that’s how she had inflated her numbers.
 The whole thing about “organic growth” was all a complete lie.
+She was a ‘fake it till you make it’ blogger.

 Needless to say, I was shocked.

 I had wanted to believe.
 I had wanted to learn the right way to bring massive traffic in from all kinds of sources from an EXPERT.
 Or so-called expert.
 Because my first-ever blog about goats and goat farming was super cute but a niche nightmare.
 Just not enough interest.
 Although, I still love my goats and talking about them with my friends.
-But I desperately wanted the traffic for my next attempt to be legitimate – not clickfarm-related.
+But I desperately wanted the traffic for my next attempt to be legitimate – not click farm-related.
 And since that discovery, I haven’t been very trusting of bigger bloggers with insanely expensive course fees.

-Lies disappoint.
+Little white lies disappoint.
 Lies we tell ourselves shield us from pain.
 Lies help people get ahead sometimes.
 Until they’re caught.
 Lies keep us from receiving valuable help that we actually need or want.
 Humility and feelings of less-than keep us from admitting these things, but we shouldn’t be afraid.
 I’m of the belief that most people want to help each other.

 Little white lies turn into big ones, and they’re just not worth it, particularly when we could have been doing better all along just by being ourselves and staying honest.